siefca/attribute-filters/README.md

 handy module that is included in all your models.
 Alternatively you can use predefined filters from `ActiveModel::AttributeFilters::Common` module.

-More examples and usage
+Usage and more examples
 -----------------------

 You can use it to filter attributes (as presented above) but you can also use it to express some logic
 [on your own](http://rubydoc.info/gems/attribute-filters/file/docs/USAGE.md#Custom_applications).

-* See [USAGE](http://rubydoc.info/gems/attribute-filters/file/docs/USAGE.md) for examples and detailed information about the usage.
+* **See [USAGE](http://rubydoc.info/gems/attribute-filters/file/docs/USAGE.md) for examples and detailed information about the usage.**
 * See [whole documentation](http://rubydoc.info/gems/attribute-filters/) to browse all documents.

 ### Sneak peeks ###